← Back to Home

 - Accountability groups: Names and descriptions of groups you create

-- Blocked websites: Domain patterns and URLs you choose to block
+- Blocked websites and apps: Domain patterns, keywords, app identifiers, and app names you choose to block or limit

-- Group settings: Blocking schedules, exceptions, and custom rules you configure
+- Group settings: Blocking schedules, time limits, exceptions, and custom rules you configure

 - Accountability partners: Names and email addresses of people you invite to receive notifications